thedynamiclinker/sudocode/zero/Isaiah.md

 near the craft
 without ever touching it.

-And the CEO—
+And the CEO一
-good-hearted, ambitious, eager to build— has been deceived.
+good-hearted, ambitious, eager to build一 has been deceived.
 You showed him dashboards,
 key performance acronyms,